Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Quantitative characteristics of rotation symmetry-breaking of electromagnetic response in the long wavelength limit

-The electromagnetic response is manifested by the experimentally measurable quantities, such as the local magnetic-field profile, magnetic-field penetration-depth, and superfluid density \cite{Schrieffer64,Bonn96,Sonier00,Basov05,Sonier16}.
-However, the theoretical results of the magnetic-field penetration-depth and superfluid density derived directly from the response kernel (\ref{kernel-5}) can not be used for a direct comparison with the corresponding experimental results.
-This follows a fact that the response kernel (\ref{kernel-5}) obtained within the linear response approach depicts the electromagnetic response in an {\it infinite} system.
-However, in the actual case, the system has a surface, i.e., it occupies a half-space.
-In this case, it needs to subject a boundary condition to electrons.
-In the common practice, this problem can be solved based on the standard specular reflection model with a two-dimensional geometry \cite{Abrikosov88,Tinkham96}.
-In this paper, we discuss the electromagnetic response of cuprate superconductors with coexisting electronic nematicity within the copper-oxide ab plane only, so our primary goal is to study {\it in-plane} magnetic-field penetration-depth and superfluid density.
+We now turn to derive the local magnetic-field profile based on the standard specular reflection model with a two-dimensional geometry \cite{Abrikosov88,Tinkham96}.
+The local magnetic-field profile can be measured experimentally, e.g., by using the muon-spin rotation technique \cite{Jackson00,Khasanov04,Suter04}, reflecting the electromagnetic response and yielding the crucial information of the magnetic-field screening inside the sample.
+In cuprate superconductors, the experimental observations indicates an exponential character of the magnetic-field screening \cite{Jackson00,Khasanov04,Suter04}, in support of a local nature of the electrodynamics \cite{Schrieffer64}.
 However, the rotation symmetry-breaking of the response kernel (\ref{kernel-5}) is inequivalent along the $\hat{a}$- and $\hat{b}$-axes.
 In this case, if the external magnetic-field is perpendicular to the ab plane, we can choose $A_{y}(x)$ along the $\hat{b}$-axis, or $A_{x}(y)$ along the $\hat{a}$-axis.
 From the following Maxwell equation,

 it can be found that the extension of the vector potential in an even manner through the boundary implies a kink in the $A_{y}(x)$ $[A_{x}(y)]$ curve.
 In other words, if the external magnetic field ${\bf B}$ is given at the system surface, i.e., $({\rm d}A_{y}(x)/{\rm d}x)|_{x=+0}=B$, while $({\rm d}A_{y}(x)/{\rm d}x)|_{x=-0} =-B$, or $({\rm d}A_{x}(y)/{\rm d}y)|_{y=+0}=B$, while $({\rm d}A_{x}(y)/{\rm d}y)|_{y=-0} =-B$, which \cite{Abrikosov88} indicates that the second derivative $({\rm d}^{2}A_{y}(x)/ {\rm d}^{2}x)$ acquires a correction $2B\delta(x)$, or $({\rm d}^{2}A_{x}(y)/{\rm d}^{2}y)$ acquires a correction $2B\delta(y)$,